Dieterbe/anthracite/README.md

 * anthracite-compose-submit.sh to interactively compose and submit events from the CLI.
 * anthracite-submit-github.sh to send messages with git log from a code checkout
 * anthracite-tcp-receiver.py is the TCP receiver (only supports single-line events!)
-* an sqlite database is automatically created, it suffices.
+* you can either use sqlite or ElasticSearch as backend.

 ## Methods of submitting events ##